-The OEA Oklahoma Education Association believes that the local, state, and federal governments share a responsibility in supporting public education.
-The OEA Association also believes that the Governor and the Oklahoma Legislature have a responsibility to make education a top priority and to honor their funding commitment by having the amount of aid generally predictable for long range planning and specifically predictable for year to year planning.
+Governor and the Oklahoma Legislature have a responsibility to make education a top priority and to honor their annual funding commitment of state aid by having rea- sonably predictable amounts for both long range and year to year planning.

-The OEA Association believes that all students deserve the benefits from a program of quality instruction provided by adequate, properly maintained facilities, sufficient equipment, safe transportation, ample materials and qualified teachers.
-The OEA Association further believes that the state government must ensure for students a quality education by providing the funding needed to enable all students to achieve educational excellence.
-(89,02,16,19)
+The Association believes that all students deserve the benefits from a program of quality instruction provided by adequately, properly maintained facilities, sufficient equipment, safe transportation, ample materials and qualified teachers.
+The Association further believes that the state government must ensure for students a quality education by providing the funding needed to enable all students to achieve educational excellence.
+(89,02,16,19,20)